ichibha/Equarius/README.md

 # Support page for Equarius
 Thie is the user support page for Equarius formula editor.
-Equarius is available in App Store (Under preparation).
+Equarius is available in [App Store](https://apps.apple.com/us/app/equarius/id6448750583).
 Feel free to share your questions, requests, bug reports, and any comments from Issues.

 ## Links